 With data growing bigger and bigger each day, marketers are finding it increasingly urgent to be able to transform it as quickly and easily as possible.
-Yet, as many soon realise, there is no ‘one size fits all’ solution to getting clean data to flow through an organisation.
+Yet, as many soon realize, there is no ‘one size fits all’ solution to getting clean data to flow through an organization.
 The fact that there are so many different tools out there is proof enough.

 “Companies that are spending the most on marketing technology are also the top performers,” the MIT Sloan Management Review cites a recent study.
 In other words, investing in the right data transformation and analytics tools can send companies to the front of the line and ahead of their competition.

 Meeting customer needs and optimizing teamwork